The Layoff Lady

 As a hiring manager, I’m really hoping that you are the right candidate for the opening I have.

 I’m trying like crazy to find just the right person who can do what I need done and who will enjoy working at my company.
-Each time I come across a resume that includes a great list of skills, but who makes one or more of the mistakes listed above, you're making it harder for me to sell your skills to my boss and get you the salary you want.
+Each time I come across a resume that includes a great list of skills, but who makes one or more of the mistakes listed above, you're making it harder for me to sell your skills to my boss.
+Having your resume in a good place makes it easier for me to advocate for you as the right person to fill the available role.

 Learn More